November 7, 2016

 When do Small Businesses Need Escrow Services?

-Online property transactions and transfers: Even smaller transactions, like transferring a web domain or buying a web property may need to go through an escrow service.
-If you’re doing business with a person that you’ve never met before, it’s always better to exercise caution and execute transactions through a neutral third party.
+Online property transactions and transfers: Many business owners may choose to use escrow services for online transactions and transfers, even smaller transactions, like the transfer of a web domain or purchase of a web property.
+When doing business with a person you’ve never met, it’s best to exercise caution and execute transactions through a neutral third party whenever possible.